BSCNRB595022/college-ecommerce-db-group-vi/README.md

 Instructions for installing and using the project will be provided in the future.

+### NOTE THIS IS NOT FINISHED AND MIGHT FAIL TO RUN.

+Before starting, make sure you have [nodejs](https://nodejs.org/en) installed then clone this repository `git clone https://github.com/BSCNRB595022/college-ecommerce-db-group-iv/tree/hassan`

 use `alias npm-freeze='npm ls | grep -o "\S\+@\S\+$" | tr @ " " | awk -v q='\''"'\'' '\''{print q$1q": "q"^"$2q","}'\'''`

 then `npm-freeze` and install the packages shown in the terminal.